cloudfoundry-attic/cf-syslog-drain-release/README.md

 Dopplers.

 ### Drain Types (Experimental)
-Syslog drains now support an experimental feature that you can opt into by dowloading the [cf-drain-cli plugin](https://github.com/cloudfoundry-incubator/cf-drain-cli). and setting a feature flag.
+Syslog drains now support an experimental feature that you can opt into by downloading the [cf-drain-cli plugin](https://github.com/cloudfoundry-incubator/cf-drain-cli). and setting a feature flag.
 This plugin allows you to specify the following "drain types".